tickelton/things/floppy_disk_coasters/README.md

 The SVG files contain two layers named "cut" and "engrave" that respectively contain the paths to be cut and engraved.

 The 3.5" file contains three layers.
-One "cut" layers and separate engraving layers for wood and acrylic of the appropriate one has to be selected.
+One "cut" layer and separate engraving layers for wood and acrylic of the appropriate one has to be selected.
 In principle both versions work with any material but on the acrylic version some of the areas (e.g. the label) are inverted since that looks better